 Up2Drive is a division of BMW North America that specializes in auto loan financing.
 It finances all makes and models, but the car can’t have more than 90,000 miles and must meet other eligibility criterias.
 To apply, go to its website and fill out the application.
 If approved, it sends you cash to use to pay off your old loan and set you up with new terms through them.

-iLending Direct is one of the best options for someone with a fair credit rating.
+iLending Direct is a great option for someone with a fair credit rating.
 It partners with many banks and credit unions to generate offers, then creates a customized solution based on your unique situation.
 Its main focus is helping customers easily lower their car loan payments and interest rates.

 Capital One is known to lend to people with subpar credit.
 It offers good interest rates and its restrictions are quite reasonable.
 Used cars can’t be more than 10 years old and must have less than 120,000 miles on them.
 It also doesn’t offer financing for motorcycles, recreational vehicles or commercial vehicles.

 With My Auto Loan, your bad credit won’t stop you from getting in touch with up to four lenders in a matter of minutes.
 It also offers an interest rate calculator to help you make better estimates on the overall costs of your loan.
 In lieu of a good credit rating, you’ll need to have an income of at least $1,800 per month with no bankruptcies.
 Additionally, cars must be no more than 8 years old and must have under 100,000 miles.

 Pay more when you can

 The quicker you pay back your loan, the less interest you pay.
 It’s as simple as that.
 So if there are months you can pay more, do it.